1. Key Characteristics of Australian Terriers

 - Height: 9–11 inches

-The dogs were recognized in England in 1933.
-Shortly after, they appeared in the United States in the late 1940s.
-The American Kennel Club (AKC) recognized the breed in 1960.
+Australian Terriers were recognized in England in 1933.
+They appeared in the United States in the late 1940s, and the American Kennel Club (AKC) recognized the breed in 1960.

-They are easy to train but can be prone to excessive barking; train them to know when enough barking is sufficient.
+They are easy to train but can be prone to excessive barking.
+Train your Australian Terrier to know when enough barking is sufficient.
 You can also train them to perform many tricks.

-They get along with other dogs and cats, but because of their prey drive, they may give chase to smaller animals.
-They love children, travel well and adapt easily to new situations and environments.
+They get along with other dogs and cats, but because of their prey drive, Australian Terriers may chase smaller animals.
+They love children, travel well, and adapt easily to new situations and environments.

 4. Is This the Right Dog for You?

 MEDIUM: Australian Terriers need a daily walk and/or play to expel energy.
-Exercise them in a safe or enclosed area because of their instinctive desire to chase small prey.
+Exercise yours in a safe or enclosed area because of their instinctive desire to chase small prey.

 They’re a good fit for apartment living because they’re active indoors.
-They’re also adaptable to various different climates, making them an all-purpose and all-weather breed.
+Australian Terriers are also adaptable to various climates, making them an all-purpose and all-weather dog breed.

-MEDIUM: The coat sheds little hair and is easy to groom.
+MEDIUM: The Australian Terrier’s coat sheds little and is easy to groom.
 Brush the coat several times a week, although daily brushing would be ideal.
-Bathe these dogs only when necessary and no more than once a month.

 MEDIUM: Although considered a healthy breed, Australian Terriers have been known to have a few health issues, including: